sergiotales1/CS/math-for-computer-science/chapter_4/notes.md

 All of this started when we discovered that linear combinations are related to common divisors.

 First we proved that every jug has a linear combination of a and b amount of water.
 Then we proved that m (the smallest linear combination of a and b) is equal to gdc(a, b), then we proved that in order to be a linear combination, an integer has to be a multiple of gdc(a, b).

+## Solution

+We proved that if the target amount of water is a multiple of gcd(a, b), then we just need to fill the smaller jug and pour it into the bigger jug infinitely until it reaches the target amount of water.

+### Lessons

+- The obvious is not obvious until you prove it
+- greatest common divisors and linear combinations can be useful
+- some proofs demand work and not to be lazy

+# The fundamental theorem of Arithmetic

+Prime numbers are the foundation of all natural numbers.